NanddoSalas/TaskFlow/README.md

 # TaskFlow - A Task Management App

-## 1. Overview
+## Overview

 **TaskFlow** is a lightweight task management web application that allows users to create, organize, and track tasks in an intuitive kanban-style interface.

-## 2. Problem Statement and Motivation

-People need a simple, intuitive, and fast way to manage personal tasks without the complexity of enterprise tools like Jira or Trello, so TaskFlow provide users with an easy-to-use task board where they can add, edit, move, and delete tasks.

-todo: write motivation
+### Features

+- **Google Authentication** - Users can sign up and log in using their Google accounts.
+- **Boards Management** - Create, update, and delete boards.
+- **Groups Management** - Add, edit, move, and delete groups within a board.
+- **Tasks Management** - Create, update, move, and delete tasks within groups.
+- **Drag-and-Drop** - Implement drag-and-drop functionality for seamless task movement.

+### Motivation

+This Task Management app was built as a personal project to enhance my skills in both frontend and backend development.
+By using React and TypeScript for the frontend, and Java with Spring Boot for the backend, I aimed to gain hands-on experience in developing a full-stack application.

+Inspired by platforms like Trello, this app allows users to manage tasks effectively through a Kanban-style board.
+The project also serves as a practical addition to my self-taught Software Engineer portfolio, demonstrating my ability to design, implement, and deploy scalable applications while integrating authentication and state management.

-## 3. System Architecture
+## System Architecture

 - **Frontend**: Single Page Application built with React and TypeScript
-- **Backend**: API Rest built with Java and Spring Boot
+- **Backend**: REST API built with Java and Spring Boot
 - **Database**: PostgreSQL
-- **Authentication**: Google as an Authentication Provider
+- **Authentication**: Spring Security and Google as an Authentication Provider

-## 4. Data Model
+## Data Model

-### 4.1 User Table
+### User Table

 | Field         | Type      | Description                |
 | ------------- | --------- | -------------------------- |